Apparently, The Royal Family Shaded Prince Harry With A Wreath

 For normal people, pettiness means not inviting someone to brunch, or crying foul play when you've obviously lost an election fair and square.
 But for the British royals, the shade is a lot more subtle.
-This time, The Firm has sent a message by refusing to let Prince Harry and Meghan Markle participate in Britain's Remembrance Day (basically their Veteran's Day).
+This time, The Firm has sent a message by refusing to let Prince Harry and Meghan Markle participate in Sunday's Remembrance Day.

-The Sunday Times reported that Prince Harry, who lives in Montecito, California with his wife, spent upwards of $1,300 on a wreath of poppies that were to be laid in his name at the Cenotaph, Britain’s official war memorial, during the November 9 annual service commemorating war veterans and the dead.
+The Sunday Times reported that Prince Harry, who lives in Montecito, California with his wife, spent upwards of $1,300 (£1,000) on a wreath of poppies that were to be laid in his name at the Cenotaph during the 9th November annual service commemorating war veterans and the dead.
 Mind you, this is an event that's near and dear to the Duke of Sussex's heart, as the ex-royal served in British army for a decade, including two tours in Afghanistan, and founded the Invictus Games, an international sports event for injured and sick veterans and army personnel.

 Advertisement